-The mid-20th century increase in home ownership in the United States is often framed as a post-World War II change, associated with the construction of new housing in suburban areas (Jackson, 1985).
+The mid-20th century increase in home ownership in the United States is often framed as a post-World War II change, associated with surging construction of new housing in suburban areas (e.g., Jackson, 1985).
 The years from 1945 to 1960 indeed saw home ownership rise rapidly.
-Yet intercensal survey estimates suggest that the home ownership rate increased by 10 percentage points between 1940 and 1945 - slightly more than the postwar rise from 1945 to 1960 - despite severe restrictions on residential construction during the war.
-This paper focuses on one of the largest government interventions in housing markets during the 1940's - wartime and postwar rent control - and attempts to illuminate its role in this "wartime" rise in home ownership.
+Yet intercensal survey estimates suggest that the home ownership rate increased by 10 percentage points between 1940 and 1945, slightly more than the postwar rise from 1945 to 1960.
+The timing of this increase is seemingly incongruous with differences in housing supply between the wartime and postwar periods: in contrast to the high elasticity of postwar construction, residential construction was severely restricted during the war.
+This paper investigates one of the largest government interventions in housing markets during the 1940s - wartime and postwar rent control - and illuminates its role in this "wartime" rise in home ownership.

 World War II saw the most widespread imposition of rent control in the history of the United States.
 Roughly 80 percent of the 1940 rental housing stock lay in areas that the federal government put under rent control between 1941 and 1946.
 At the same time, sales prices were not controlled.
 Many observers at the time, including Friedman and Stigler (1946), argued that rent control led to higher rates of home ownership as landlords chose to sell at uncontrolled prices rather than continuing to rent out their properties at the controlled price.
-Consistent with this story, a large share of the wartime increase in home ownership came from the same dwellings shifting from renter-to owner-occupancy.
-But most contemporary arguments on the importance of rent control were based solely on aggregate national trends, even though many other factors - such as rising income and savings or increasing marginal tax rates - could have played a role in the observed shift in housing tenure.
+Consistent with this story, a large share of the wartime increase in home ownership came from the same dwellings shifting from renter-to owner-occupancy.1 But most contemporary arguments on the importance of rent control were based solely on aggregate national trends, even though many other factors - such as rising income and savings or increasing marginal tax rates - could have played a role in the observed shift in